Dee68/milestone_project3/README.md

 During this phase of the project design tests were carried out to try out visuals and initial features before establishing the final project repository.
 ## SCOPE
+The project scope follows the minimal viable features approach for the initial project.
+However the scope is such that interactive features to enhance the user experience will be added in future.
 For the implementation of the ATM banking system I have planned the following features:
 - Data from spreadsheet that contains users account and transactions to be displayed to user in tables.
 - Account creation starts from the begining of the program, if user has no account.